dskill/bice-box/README.md

 ## Project Structure

 - React app source is in the `src` directory
-- Electron main process file is `main.js` in the root directory
+- Electron main process files are in the `electron` directory
 - Build output goes to the `build` directory
-- Build artifacts are stored in the `out` directory
+- Distribution files are stored in the `dist` directory
 - Requires a separate Effects Repository to be available in the users home directory.

 ## Scripts Reference

-- `npm start`: Runs React and Electron in development mode with hot-reloading
+- `npm run dev`: Runs React and Electron in development mode with hot-reloading
-- `npm run package`: Builds React and packages the app
+- `npm run build:electron`: Builds React and packages the app for standard systems
-- `npm run package:pi`: Builds React and packages the app for Raspberry Pi
+- `npm run build:electron:pi`: Builds React and packages the app for Raspberry Pi (arm64)
+- `npm run release:publish`: Builds and publishes a new release for Raspberry Pi
 - `npm run clean`: Removes build and packaging artifacts

+## Build Information

+- Targets Raspberry Pi (arm64) by default
+- Packages as Linux zip file
+- Includes automatic GitHub release publishing
+- Output files are named in the format: Bice-Box-[version]-[architecture].[extension]